 We are so excited to begin the 2016-17 school year next week!
 One question that comes up every year is transportation, both with busing and dropping students off at school.

-BUS: If your student rides a school bus, you can go online to: www.washk12.org/versatrans to access pick-up, drop-times, locations and the bus number.
+BUS: If your student rides a school bus, you can go online to: www.washk12.org/versatrans to access pickup, drop-times, locations and the bus number.
 Bus drivers will send home the bus rules to be reviewed with each rider.
 School administration works closely with our great bus drivers to help make sure the students have a good ride to school.
-With all of the new growth the busses are at capacity, so please be aware that we are not allowed to have students ride home with one another.
+With all of the new growth the buses are at capacity, so please be aware that we are not allowed to have students ride home with one another.